nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `visualize`

 * Visualize assessment grades of the class with Box & Whisker plot
-* Any grade of any student that is not yet entered will be counted as `0`
+* Any grade of any student that is not yet entered will not be included in the graph.

 ![visualizecommand](images/ug/visualizeCommand.PNG)